This has been reviewed and updated as of November 4, 2020.

 Researchers, including those from our non-profit organization, the Global Healthy Living Foundation (GHLF), set out to learn more about this potential overlap and what it may signify for helping people get better care.

-In research presented during the European E-Congress of Rheumatology 2020, held virtually by the European League Against Rheumatism (EULAR), researchers surveyed 231 patients who reported a diagnosis of fibromyalgia in our ArthritisPower research registry to understand more about their symptoms and patient journey.
+In research presented during ACR Convergence 2020, the annual meeting of the American College of Rheumatology, researchers surveyed 301 patients who reported a diagnosis of fibromyalgia in our ArthritisPower research registry to understand more about their symptoms and patient journey.
+(Preliminary findings from this research were presented earlier this year at the European E-Congress of Rheumatology 2020, held virtually by the European League Against Rheumatism [EULAR]).

 The patients in the study reported having a diagnosis of fibromyalgia without also having a diagnosis of rheumatoid arthritis or psoriatic arthritis.
 They were asked whether they had a diagnosis of axial spondyloarthritis or ankylosing spondylitis (AS), then answered a number of different survey questions, including those that measure pain interference, sleep disturbance, and fatigue; the Bath Ankylosing Spondylitis Disease Activity Index; and a customized survey developed by the research team.